-- Hold the wood firmly on the table and against the fence 13.
+- Hold the wood firmly on the table and against the fence 11.
 Align the cut area underneath the blade.
 Position the saw arm fully forward, with blade in down position.
-Turn on the saw by pushing the lock offlever 23 and squeezing the trigger switch 22.
+Turn on the saw by squeezing the trigger switch 22 shown in Figure A2.
 Smoothly, push saw arm rearward to cut a groove through the workpiece. - Release the trigger switch with the saw arm down.
 When saw blade has completely stopped, raise the saw arm.
 Always let the blade come to a full stop before raising the arm. - 3.
 To widen the groove, repeat steps 1-2 until the desired width is obtained.